GarvitKumar854/Sigma-Web-Development/44_JavaScript_Object_Oriented/README.md

 ```

 ### Inheritance
-Classes can inherit properties and methods from other classes using the `extends` keyword.
+Classes can inherit properties and methods from other classes using the `extends` keyword.<br>
 **Example:**
 ```js
 class Animal {